Expertium/expertium.github.io/README.md

 1. Practicality: can this information help you to make any kind of decision?
 For example, what settings to use in Anki.
 2. Uniqueness: are you likely to find this information anywhere else?
-3. Amount of effort I put into writing the article.
+3. Amount of effort I have put into writing the article.

 Here they are: